 Do you have a good idea for improving the world?
 Did you write your thesis on a social entrepreneurial topic?
 Take part in the competition for the Isaac Roet Prize 2019 and win €5,000 to start up your dream.
 Apply now.
-The deadline for submissions is Sunday 18 of August 2019.
+The deadline for submissions is Saturday 31 August 2019.

 The prize of € 5,000 is meant to encourage the applicant and it should be invested in the project plan.
 Providing feedback about the way the prize is spent is mandatory and the feedback is to be given within one year of winning the prize.

 The Amsterdam Business School (ABS) and the Amsterdam School of Economics (ASE) encourage all of their students and alumni to use their business skills and knowledge for sustainable entrepreneurship that makes an impact on society.
 You can submit your application for the Isaac Roet Prize until Sunday 18 August 2019 by completing the application form at the link above and uploading it with all relevant documents.
-The prize will be awarded to the winner during the Business Seminars in Carre September 2019.
-Specific date and time is to be announced.
+The prize will be awarded to the winner during the Business Seminars at Carré in September 2019.
+The specific date and time are to be announced.

-There are three members in the jury of the Isaac Roet Prize.
-The Internal members are Ms. Ada Vermeer-Janse RA, Treasurer of The Amsterdam University Fund and the jury chair, Prof. Willemijn van Dolen, professor of Marketing at the Amsterdam Business School.
-The external member is Ms. Paola Koningsveld (a niece of Isaac Roet) and David Roet (ambassador at the Ministry of Foreign Affairs of Israel and nephew of Isaac Roet).
+There are four members in the jury of the Isaac Roet Prize.
+The internal members are Ms. Ada Vermeer-Janse RA, Treasurer of The Amsterdam University Fund and the jury chair, Prof. Willemijn van Dolen, professor of Marketing at the Amsterdam Business School.
+The external members are Ms. Paola Koningsveld (a niece of Isaac Roet) and David Roet (ambassador at the Ministry of Foreign Affairs of Israel and nephew of Isaac Roet).

 For more information please email firstname.lastname@example.org.